 The university’s financial undertaking applies within Sweden and covers:

-- Transportation costs for the deceased body to/from the anatomy department.
+- Transportation costs for the deceased body from the morgue to the anatomy unit at KI, and from KI to the crematory or cemetery.

 - Fees to the funeral contractor.

 - Costs for cremation and final interment of ashes/remains at a cemetery in Sweden.

 The family is entirely at liberty to make additional payments, for example for a more expensive coffin over and above the most basic model, announcements, flowers or officiation.
 The costs of any memorial service are not met by the university.
-In the event that a donor has signed funeral insurance, this should primarily cover the costs, while the university is responsible for any excess amount.
-Please note, that Karolinska Institutet cannot administrate burials or final final interment of ashes/remains at any other location than a cemetery in Sweden.
+If a donor has signed funeral insurance, this should primarily cover the costs, while the university is responsible for any excess amount.
+Please note that KI cannot administrate burials or final interment of ashes/remains at any other location than a cemetery in Sweden.
 For information about for example scattering the ashes at sea, contact the County Administrative Board (Länsstyrelsen).

 Berzelius väg 3